 - provides high quality centralized services

-- establishes a central database managed centrally for quality control
+- establishes a shared database managed centrally for quality control

 Merlin members include the following libraries from the NWLS service area: